pyunity/pyunity/docs/source/tutorial3.rst

    ...         self.a += dt

 The example above will print in seconds how long it had been since the start of the Scene.
-Please note that the order in which all Behaviours'
+Note that the order in which all Behaviours'
 ``Start`` functions will be the orders of the GameObjects.